NorthCoastChurch/IT-Policy/Policy-11-Information-Technology-Purchasing.md

   - Individuals requesting non-standard items for purchase can suggest a potential vendor, if a pre-existing relationship exists between that vendor and North Coast Church.
 - **Capital Expenses**
   - Purchase of non-standard capitalized hardware, software, or equipment.
-  - Capitalized expenditures, defined as hardware, software, or equipment above $2,500.00 or as specified in the North Coast Church Fixed Asset Policy, which are capitalized by North Coast Church, must go through the CFO and CEO for approval.
+  - Capitalized expenditures, defined as hardware, software, or equipment above $5000.00 (amount subject to change, specified by Finance Team) or as specified in the North Coast Church Fixed Asset Policy, which are capitalized by North Coast Church, must go through the CFO and COO for approval.
 These purchases may only be requisitioned by department managers.
 The purchase selection process for these expenditures will be evaluated by Senior Management.
 - **Employee Purchasing**
   - Items that do not require any purchase approval.